Saturday, February 27, 2021

 In Vermont, the outhouse stood silent with its door closed.
 No child from Vermont appeared out of nowhere at the Grand Canyon.
 Instead, when Madison pushed open the door, a lush green jungle awaited.

 “Whoa!”
 Madison said in mid-step.
 Pro-Keds were about to run along what was supposed to be the Colorado River, but two steps would have sent Madison falling down a cliff one thousand feet or more high.
 Green tree-covered mountains pierced the powder blue sky and appeared scattered upon the earth as if they were the remains of a giant’s jagged teeth.
-A narrow man made trail replaced the outhouse floor.
+A narrow man-made trail replaced the outhouse floor.
 It was packed-down dark brown dirt, with river stones lining each side.
 The trail extended downward to the right and vanished at a sharp corner.
 To the left, the trail seemed to ascend to the heavens.
 A bright light awaited up ahead at a natural rock platform.

 This place was not as hot as the Grand Canyon, but the temperature must have been in the eighties Fahrenheit.
 After just a few steps, Madison was sweating profusely.
 Yuk!
 I almost prefer the dry heat, Madison mused as salty sweat dribbled into each eye, causing them to itch and burn.